emscripten-core/emscripten/site/source/docs/porting/asyncify.rst

     ./emcc example.c -O3 -o a.html -s ASYNCIFY -s 'ASYNCIFY_IMPORTS=["do_fetch"]'

-Note that must tell the compiler that ``do_fetch()`` can do an asynchronous operation, using ``ASYNCIFY_IMPORTS``, otherwise it won't instrument the code to allow pausing and resuming, see later down.
+Note that you must tell the compiler that ``do_fetch()`` can do an asynchronous operation, using ``ASYNCIFY_IMPORTS``, otherwise it won't instrument the code to allow pausing and resuming; see more details later down.

 To run this, you must run a webserver (like say ``python -m SimpleHTTPServer``) and then browse to ``http://localhost:8000/a.html`` (the URL may depend on the